bbauska/UC-Davis-JS-Basics/readme.md

   title="Add if statement of distance as a number" alt="Add if statement of distance as a number." />
 </p>
-Let's add this if statement down here.
-We're going to convert and then display the answer.
-Let's take this alert(distance) and stick it in our if statement.
+<p>Let's add this if statement down here.
+We're going to convert and then display
+the answer.
+Let's take this alert(distance) and stick it in our if statement.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ 604/605. test, 5 and chicken in converter (336) ~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">